 - 1. The observed frequencies must be obtained from a random sample - 2.
-Each expected frequency must be ≥ 5 degrees of freedom, where r and c are the number of rows and columns, respectively, of the contingency table.
+Each expected frequency must be $\geq 5$ degrees of freedom, where r and c are the number of rows and columns, respectively, of the contingency table.
 The test statistic for the chi-square independence test is

 The sampling distribution for the test is a chi-square distribution with where O represents the observed frequencies and E represents the expected frequencies.
-To begin the test we state the null hypothesis that the variables are independent and the alternative hypothesis that they are dependent.